chakchurina/video_transcript_analysis/README.md

 - Lack of guardrails for GPT (I took a week's time and didn't manage to add checks for the reasonableness of the output),
 - Lack of precise time-codes from phrases: I estimated based on sentence durations, but the video splice was not high quality.
 I chose not to calculate directly from the video to save time,
 - Absence of a linter, Docker, and all other development attributes, but I decided it wasn't the focus of the assignment and didn't spend time on them.
 Mainly, I wanted to achieve a practical result,
 - A decent file structure.
-I understand, with more days, I would have thought about how to reorganize the files.
+I'd myself think how to reorganize the files.

 **Ideas I Had But Didn't Implement**
 - I tried enriching the dataset with YouTube comments — they could help identify frequently commented spots.
 YouTube doesn't provide hotspots, but extracting them seemed like a good idea,